datocms/new-website/pages/legal/docs/terms.md

 have any authority of any kind to bind DATO SRL in any respect whatsoever.
-Any notice to DATO SRL that is required or permitted by this Agreement shall be in writing and shall be deemed effective upon receipt, when delivered in person by nationally recognized overnight courier or mailed by first class, registered or certified mail, postage prepaid, to DATO SRL SRL, Via Botticini 3, 50100 Firenze, Italy
+Any notice to DATO SRL that is required or permitted by this Agreement shall be in writing and shall be deemed effective upon receipt, when delivered in person by nationally recognized overnight courier or mailed by first class, registered or certified mail, postage prepaid, to DATO SRL SRL, Via Giuseppe Garibaldi 15, 50123 Firenze, Italy

 Version ID: 0.1.3, February 24, 2023